 - All applications should be made by email with attachments, and should include an electronic version of the piece of work if published in a monograph, journal or magazine; a link to a blog; or other appropriate supporting material to help the judges access the work.
 All applications will be acknowledged.
 Hard copy applications will not be accepted.

 - In order to encourage new work in archives, it is regretted that the same piece of work cannot be submitted more than once.
 However the judges will have the power to hold over unsuccessful applications of a very high standard, once only, to the year immediately following, in case the competition in that following year should prove to be weak.
 Any applications held over will still need to have been published or made available within three years of the year to which they have been held over.

 - Entries will be judged by a panel chosen by the BRA.

-- The prize winner will be invited to contribute an article to Archives, the journal of the BRA, explaining their work and its interest to Association members, and any further information which they may wish to add.
+- The prize winner will be invited to contribute an article to Archives, the journal of the BRA, explaining their work and its interest to BRA members, and any further information which they may wish to add.

 - No member of Council or member of the panel will be eligible for the prize.

 - The decision of the panel will be final.